chtefi/fake-cells/README.md

 [![npm version](https://img.shields.io/npm/v/fake-cells.svg?style=flat-square)](https://www.npmjs.com/package/fake-cells)

-Draw some fake cells at the end of a `<table>` following the dimensions of the existing cells.
+Draw some fake cells at the end of a `<table>` according to the dimensions of the existing cells.

 ### API